risingwavelabs/rfcs/rfcs/0086-create-secret.md

 ### Security Considerations

+* Access Control: Administrators can create SECRETs and allow other developers to reference them without exposing the actual API keys or sensitive information.
+  This prevents abuse of API keys by developers.
-Storing SECRETs in meta nodes is unavoidable, but access controls and encryption will be applied to protect the sensitive information.
+* Encryption: Storing SECRETs in meta nodes is unavoidable, but encryption will be applied to protect the sensitive information.
-The impact on existing code will be minimized through the implementation approach described above.
+  SECRETs will never be displayed in plain text, even to administrators.
+* Updating SECRETs: In the future, an ALTER SECRET command will be supported to allow overwriting existing SECRETs without revealing the original value.

 ### Backward Compatibility